 Brest is located right on the border between Belarus and Poland (nearest Polish town is Terespol), in the southwest of Belarus.
 It has a population of roughly 300,000 people.
 It is located on the Western Bug river about 200 kilometres from Warsaw and 330 kilometres from Minsk.
 The city has a rather turbulent history having been a part of Poland, Germany (occupied during World War II) and the U.S.S.R. before it became part of Belarus in 1991.
 Hitler chose Brest as the starting point for his invasion of the Soviet Union.
 The defence of the fortress of Brest became an act of heroism against the German aggression, when the fortress could be held for 9 days against the mighty German Wehrmacht.

-The main sight to see in Brest is the Fortress of Brest.
+The main sight to see in Brest is the Brest Hero-Fortress.
 A majestic Soviet style war memorial (Bresckaia Krepasc) was built within the fortress after the second World War to commemorate the defenders of the Fortress during the 1941 battle.

 Brest has a continental climate with generally warm sunny summers and cold winters with regular snowfall.
 Daytime temperatures in summer (June to September) are around 25 °C, in winter (December to February) around -3 °C degrees Celsius.
 Average nighttemperatures are around 15 °C in summer and -10 °C in winter but it can drop below -25 °C sometimes.
 Precipitation is fairly even during the year, although July and August are somewhat wetter.
 Winters have snowfall.